 At this point, you’ve had the chance to visit about a dozen churches and religious buildings during your tour of Naples in 24 hours.
 If you don’t want to walk around another church, skip it and grab some authentic Naples pizza at Pizzeria Farina & Company.

 The pizzeria is located on the north side of the Basilica, on your way to the next destination.
 It has outdoor seating, so you can eat while watching people go to and from the public square.

 Walk under the city as you explore the Bourbon Tunnel

 Across the street from the square, behind the Basilica, you’ll find an underground tunnel.
-The Bourbon Tunnel (Galleria Borbonica) is an underground passage, built to connect the military barracks to the Royal Palace.
+The Bourbon Tunnel (Galleria Borbonica) is an underground passage built to connect the military barracks to the Royal Palace.

-It’s almost 400 years old and contains numerous passageways and cellars.
+The Bourbon Tunnel is almost 400 years old and contains numerous passageways and cellars.
 You can’t tour the tunnels on your own.
 You’ll need to take a tour, but it’s often a fun, fascinating experience.
 The guides provide a wealth of information about the tunnels and their history.

 The original tunnel construction was never completed.
 The Bourbon dynasty that started the project eventually collapsed.
 During World War II, it became a bomb shelter, which is why it contains various relics from the 1940s.

 It’s also collected a variety of debris over the decades.
 You’ll pass vintage cars and even a monument to a leader of the early Italian fascist movement.